Here’s the basics on Public Liability Insurance

 - Transportation and storage

-Sadly, every year some businesses find that some of their biggest expenses bought them no benefit at all.
+Sadly, every year some businesses find that some of their biggest expenses didn't benefit them at all.

-The cost of defending a legal case, the need to pay out compensation... there are a great many things business owners would rather spend their money on.
+The cost of defending a legal case, the need to pay out compensation... there are many other things business owners would rather spend their money on.

 Aviva offers flexible cover options of £1m, £2m or £5m so you can select the amount of cover that best suits your needs.